The Frolic of the Beasts: Publication

 The Frolic of the Beasts was first serialised thirteen times in the weekly magazine Shukan Shincho between 12 June 1961 and 4 September 1961.
 It was published in hardcover format by Shinchosha on 30 September 1961.
 It was published in paperback by Shincho Bunko on 12 July 1966.
 The novel was translated into Italian by Lydia Origlia and published by Feltrinelli in September 1983.
 The novel was translated into English by Andrew Clare and published in paperback format in the United States and Canada by Vintage International on 27 November 2018.
 Clare's translation was later published in paperback in the United Kingdom by Penguin Modern Classics on 4 April 2019.

 Reception

 The Frolic of the Beasts is considered a minor work from Mishima's middle period.
+However, some writers are now arguing for its heightened status.